aphp/edsnlp/docs/tutorials/qualifying-entities-with-llm.md

 !!! warning

-    As you are probably working with sensitive medical data, Please check whether you can use an external API or if you need to expose an API in your own infrastructure.
+    As you are probably working with sensitive medical data, please check whether you can use an external API or if you need to expose an API in your own infrastructure.

 ## Import dependencies
 ```{ .python .no-check }